Angels (Neon Genesis Evangelion): Sachiel

-The name Sachiel means "covering of God".
-In religious writings, Sachiel is considered the angel of water.
-Sachiel is counted in the choir of cherubim, who according to the Old Testament protect the tree of life with spears of fire, a detail that possibly inspired the fictional Angel's protractible spears.
+Its name comes from Sachiel, the angel of water.
+Sachiel is considered a cherubim who protects the tree of life with spears of fire according to the Old Testament, a detail that possibly inspired the fictional Angel's protractible spears.
+Academics Sellés de Lucas and Hernández-Pérez linked its second face to the Book of Ezekiel, where cherubims are described as having four heads.
 The authors initially intended the Angel to fight at sea against Unit 02 in the eighth episode "Asuka Strikes!", but this idea was set aside and used for Gaghiel.
+Writer Dennis Redmond described it as a "strangely abstract, gilled creature" and a "neo-Expressionistic Godzilla".
 Sachiel is based on Ishtar, an android that appears in the manga Wahhaman by Yoshitō Asari; its back is inspired by that of a cat.
+Writer Virginie Nebbia also compared its design to Jamila from Ultraman and King Bockle from Return of Ultraman.
 At the storyboard stage, Sachiel's figure had different connotations and its fight was similar to the Ultraman battles.
-In the first episode, Sachiel appears among the buildings of a submerged city called Odawara and is attacked by a line of tanks placed on the Manazuru road between Nebukawa and Yugawara.
-In the film Evangelion: 1.0 You Are (Not) Alone, the first installment of the Rebuild saga, Sachiel is referred to as the fourth Angel instead of the third.
+In Rebuild of Evangelion, Sachiel is known as the fourth Angel.
 The animators superimposed images of a light reflecting on an expanse of water and one of the Milky Way on its luminescent core.